Cobots: A beginner’s guide to collaborative robots

 Healthcare

-Here are some common automation solutions that Cobots are used for in healthcare:
+Here are some common medical automation solutions:

 • Lab testing